 The goal of public relations is to provide education and information to the public in order to promote positive awareness and reduce negative perceptions (Osborn & Hoffman, 1971).
 Effective communications to specific target groups or publics is based upon an evolving relationship between an institution and its publics (Bernays, 1986).
 As the role of public relations in social service agencies has increased in recent years, public information offices have been established to serve as a centralized contact point for two-way communications between an agency and its various audiences.
-The goals of such public information offices is to bring the agency to the to the attention of the public and to generate community understanding and support by: (1) supporting/advocating the development of programs to address the needs of special client populations, such as recruiting foster parents (Levy, 1956); (2) improving the image of the social service agencies and their clients by featuring successful programs and participants (Osborn & Hoffman, 1971); and/or (3) providing information to the public that will benefit the public, such as public service announcements, community service programming, local television, radio stations, or weekly newspaper columns (Brawley, 1995).
+The goal of such public information offices is to bring the agency to the attention of the public and to generate community understanding and support by: (1) supporting/ advocating the development of programs to address the needs of special client populations, such as recruiting foster parents (Levy, 1956); (2) improving the image of the social service agencies and their clients by featuring successful programs and participants (Osborn & Hoffman, 1971); and/or (3) providing information to the public that will benefit the public, such as public service announcements, community service programming, local television, radio stations, or weekly newspaper columns (Brawley, 1995).

 The challenge facing social service agencies is to foster and improve relationships with their different stakeholders, especially local taxpayers (Ayres, 1993).
-Stakeholders can be differentiated into the following categories: (1) the clients who want to know what services are available and how they might benefit from them (McIntyre, et al., 1991); (2) interest and/or concern of the larger community who want to be assured that their taxes or philanthropic funds are being used wisely, along with cost-effective outcomes; (3) the detractors who are philosophically opposed to the notion of providing public services and often need to see how the
+Stakeholders can be differentiated into the following categories: (1) the clients who want to know what services are available and how they might benefit from them (McIntyre et al., 1991); (2) interest and/or concern of the larger community who want to be assured that their taxes or philanthropic funds are being used wisely, along with cost-effective outcomes; (3) the detractors who are philosophically opposed to the notion of providing public services and often need to see how the cost-effective utilization of resources prevents fraud and abuse so that their lack of support might be reduced from active antagonism to at least passivity (Osborn & Hoffman, 1971); and (4) policy-makers and opinion-makers who require specific public relations strategies in order to educate and inform such bodies as City Councils, Boards of Supervisors, and state legislatures (Levy, 1956)